agatheblues/agator9999/README.md

 1. First, clone the project.
 2. Rename the file to `config.template.json` to `config.js`.
 2. Then, to use agator9999, you need to create a Firebase project.
-Go to the Firebase website, log in / sign in and select `Add Firebase to your web app`: a pop-up with your configuration will appear.
-Copy the values and replace them in `firebaseConfig` in the file `config.js`.
+Go to the Firebase website, log in / sign in and select `Add Firebase to your web app` (select the web option): a pop-up with your configuration will appear.
+Copy the configuration values and replace them in `firebaseConfig` in the file `config.js`.
-3. Go to `Database`, select `Real-time Database` and set the `Rules` as follow (temporary):
+3. Go to `Database`, choose to create a `Real-time Database` and set the `Rules` as follow (temporary):

 ```
 {